-Exfoliation entails getting rid of or sloughing off dead skin to reveal newer and brighter skin.
+Exfoliation entails getting rid of or sloughing off dead skin to reveal skin that looks newer and brighter.
 When left to accumulate, dead skin makes your skin look dull.
 That’s not all; when the flakes combine with dirt and sebum, you might get clogged pores and acne breakouts, which are just a step away from skin hyperpigmentation.

 Exfoliation can be done manually using loofah sponges, microdermabrasion devices, body/facial brushes, facial scrubs, and flannels.
 Alternatively, you can do it chemically using exfoliants like lactic acid, papain, glycolic acid, and salicylic acid to dissolve dead skin cells.

 Our favorite exfoliant?
 The Introstem Stem Cell Facial Peeling.
 It’s gentle yet powerful at the same time!

 Treatments for Hyperpigmentation